A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 Hyatt Explorist Benefits and Perks

-World of Hyatt Explorist status offers middle-of-the-road benefits but is inherently more valuable than lower-tier Discoverist.
-Explorist will make future Hyatt stays more comfortable and rewarding but falls short when it comes to perks such as complimentary breakfast.
+World of Hyatt Explorist status offers middle-of-the-road benefits but is inherently more valuable than lower-tier Discoverist status.
+Explorist will make future Hyatt stays more comfortable and rewarding, but falls short when it comes to perks such as a complimentary breakfast.

 Here's a look at the main benefits and perks available to Hyatt Explorist members: